 DummyString1: A STRING structure, defined in section 2.2.1.1.2, that MUST contain 0 for the Length field, 0 for the MaximumLength field, and NULL for the Buffer field.
 It is ignored upon receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+The Netlogon usage of dummy fields is Maximum defined in section 1.3.8.1.2.

 DummyLong1: MUST be set to zero and MUST be ignored on receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+The Netlogon usage of dummy fields is described defined in section 1.3.8.1.2.

-2.2.1.5.4 NETLOGON_DELTA_ALIAS
+2.2.1.5.4 (Updated Section) NETLOGON_DELTA_ALIAS